RobertClayton/learning-java-which-training/README.md

 # Which?
 Java Training

-This is a 4 day train course in Java
+This is a 4 day training course in Java

 ### Day 1
 - src/ console.main